asikson/Algorithms/README.md

 # C++ algorithms

 This repo contains solutions of problems introduced to me at subject *Algorithms and Data Structures* during my studies.
 Each task has a PDF file in which the problem is described (in Polish) and a .cpp file with the solution.
+Description of input and output can be found in the PDF files.

 ## Chodnik